madalinignisca/hetzner-iaac-lamp-and-more/README.md

 It's goal is for maximizing performance, ensure security, allow fast recovery, while keeping costs at a minimum.

+## Support:
 The public repository will work only on CentOS Stream latest edition.
+Only community support on [Discussions](https://github.com/madalinignisca/hetzner-iaac-lamp-and-more/discussions).
 Me the author of this have no interest in supporting Debian, Ubuntu or other distributions.

 RedHat, Rocky and Alma Linux support is offered based on sponsorships or signed contract.

-##Important:
+Use Issues only to report bugs.
+Suggestions are welcomed only in Discussions and selection will be on interest of majority participating or sponsorship level.

+## Important:
 **Ensure to talk to the team about the current saved state if *.*state* files are present in the repo!!!**

 You need to have a recent Terraform and Ansible installed.
 Use WSL in Windows.
 Should not have any issues with full Ansible, not only ansible-core.